 The Best Off-the-Beaten-Path Southern Getaways

 From Charleston to Savannah, New Orleans to Nashville, the South’s most atmospheric cities draw tourists in droves.
 But look deeper and you’ll find that the region’s second cities offer just as much history and sense of place as their more famous siblings—plus they’re often less crowded, allowing you to experience their leisurely charms as the locals do.
 We’ve rounded up seven off-the-beaten-path Southern getaways that are ripe for discovering.
 But hurry: They won’t stay under-the-radar for long.

 There’s much ado about Charleston’s resurgent food scene, but another South Carolina town is poised to give the city a run for its money.
 In Greenville, restaurants like the second outpost of Sean Brock’s game-changing Crescent City staple Husk are upping the ante with seasonal farm-to-table menus.
-Don’t miss the braised beef shortrib or t-bone lamb chops paired with barley leek risotto and local apple chutney at Soby's, a cool spot built inside an 1800s former cotton exchange that retains its original brickwork and wooden beams.
+Don’t miss the braised beef shortrib or bacon-wrapped pork tenderloin at Soby's, a cool spot built inside an 1800s former cotton exchange that retains its original brickwork and wooden beams.
 Stay at the Hotel Domestique, in nearby Traveler’s Rest, where beginner and expert cyclers alike can explore the winding trails of the Blue Ridge Mountains in style.